ku-nlp/ChatCollectionFramework/doc/manual.md

  	cp ~/chat-collection-framework/config.json.sample config.json

  We should edit the config.json and replace all occurrences of ChatCollectionServer by my-custom-chat-server.

+ For more information about the configuration parameters, check the appendices.

  Then, let's write a logging configuration file.
 To do that, we will use the provided sample configuration file one more time: